vercel/next.js/docs/basic-features/environment-variables.md

 ### Caveats

-- Trying to destructure `process.env` variables won't work due to the nature of webpack [DefinePlugin](https://webpack.js.org/plugins/define-plugin/).
+- Trying to destructure `process.env` variables won't work due to the limitations of webpack's [DefinePlugin](https://webpack.js.org/plugins/define-plugin/).
-- When dealing with secrets, it's better to [expose the variables using `.env`](#exposing-environment-variables), to avoid exposing secrets in your build output
+- To avoid exposing secrets, do not use the `NEXT_PUBLIC_` prefix for them.
+Instead, [expose the variables using `.env`](#exposing-environment-variables).

 ## Exposing Environment Variables